-This naturally led to fear within the CBD community that their new favourite supplement might not be safe.
+This naturally led to fear within the CBD community that the supplement might not be safe.

 So, how worried should we be?

 The first thing to note about the study is that the CBD doses studied were exceptionally high.
-According to the Food Standards Agency, healthy adults should not exceed more than 70mg of CBD per day.
+According to the Food Standards Agency, healthy adults should not exceed more than 70mg of CBD daily.

 The study was intended to look at the liver toxicity level of CBD to determine if there is potential for an overdose.

-If you go to your local pharmacy for pain medication like paracetamol or ibuprofen, you’ll be given a large leaflet with instructions for how to take it.
+If you go to your local pharmacy for pain medication like paracetamol or ibuprofen, you’ll be given a large leaflet with instructions explaining how to take it.

-You will also see a warning not to exceed a certain number of doses per day in these instructions.
+You will also see a warning that will state not to exceed a certain number of daily doses.
 It’s accepted that paracetamol is safe, as long as you don’t take too much of it.

 The World Health Organisation has determined that CBD has a good safety profile and is well-tolerated by most people.

 Some types of CBD have a higher potential to be dangerous to your liver than others.
-Any CBD that is marketed as water-soluble may be produced using a method called nanoemulsion.
+For example, any CBD that is marketed as water-soluble CBD may be produced using a method called nanoemulsion.